Chapter 21 BWV 45 Es ist dir gesagt, Mensch, was gut ist.

 The music of the latter part of the chorus is recognisable as a slightly reconstructed version of the first half, the blocks built from motive B and the fugal exposition all appearing much as before.
 It sweeps to its triumphant conclusion with the dogmatic insistency of motive C left ringing in our ears.

 God himself may not be delivering the message personally; He will do that in the second aria.
-But it could hardly come across more forcefully had He announced it Himself.
+But it could hardly come across more forcefully or agreeably had He announced it Himself.

 The tenor aria is in the extreme key, for the period, of C#m, itself a clue to its character.
 It completes part 1 of the cantata in a somewhat downbeat mood.
 We have not yet reached a point of certainty and optimism; there remains room for doubt and vacillation.
 And yet the 3/8 time signature creates the impression of a dance, albeit sombre or even macabre in character.